 The Spring Break Body Workout

 Hibernation.
 It’s meant for the bears.
 But let’s admit it, sometimes it seems pretty appealing.
 The crazy holiday schedules are behind us but the cold weather has settled in.
 Snuggling up during these cold, winter days and reading, watching old movies or doing just about anything that involves wearing sweatpants and fluffy socks seems awfully tempting.
 The problem is that while your Netflix is sucking you in, the days have actually already started getting longer.
-Before you know it, you’ll be swapping those sweatpants for shorts and turning in your parka for a swimsuit.
+Before you know it, you’ll be swapping those sweatpants out for a swimsuit and wondering how to get rid of back fat.
 Suddenly all of that sitting around is going to seem like a really bad idea.
 Have no fear, friends!
 There is still time to salvage a swimsuit body.
 We’ve put together a workout plan to help get you in shape for that sunny, spring getaway whether that means a swimsuit on the beach or shorts and shopping!

 This spring break challenge will focus mainly on toning your thighs and tightening your tummy—the two areas you’re about to uncover for the first time in a long time.
 Of course, a cardio element is included to help you burn off extra calories and shed a few pounds before your flight to paradise.

 - Each exercise set will come in pairs: first a strength move, then a cardio move.

 - Perform each set three times before moving to the next pair.

 - The entire workout should take you less than 30 minutes to finish.

 A) Stand with feet hip distance apart.
 Step right foot behind and lower slowly to a lunge for until both legs are at a 90-degree angle.

 B) Then lift right leg up and let it float slowly to the front lowering again to 90-degrees.

 C) Now push right foot up again and float it behind you as you did the first time.
 Continue floating the right leg as the left leg stayed stationary.